Statement of Welcome

-Why, the Rabbis ask, did God begin the creation of humanity with one primordial ‘Adam’?
-Partly, they say, so no-one can claim that their ancestors are more important than anyone else’s ancestors – for we all share the same ancestor.
+Why, the rabbis ask, did God begin the creation of humanity with one primordial ‘Adam’?
+Partly, they say, so nobody can claim that their ancestors are more important than anyone else’s ancestors – for we all share the same origins.
 And partly to understand the magnificence of our creator, for when a human monarch mints a new coin, each coin comes out looking the same as every other.
-But the Holy Blessed One created humanity from a single mould of the first Adam, and every human being is unique and different from every other.
+However, the Holy Blessed One created humanity from the single mould of the first Adam, and every human being is unique and different from one another.

 Diversity is part of the Divine plan for creation.
-At New London we are proud of the diversity of our community and want to offer the warmest of welcome to all who want to join us.
+At New London, we are proud of the diversity of our community, and we want to offer the warmest of welcome to all who want to join us.

 Gender and Sexual Orientation